AOMediaCodec/av1-spec/annex.a.levels.md

   The constraint has no effect on levels 5.1 and below.
   {:.alert .alert-info }

-If level is equal to 31 (indicating the maximum parameters level), then there are no level-based constraints on the bitstream.
+If seq_level_idx is equal to 31 (indicating the maximum parameters level), then there are no level-based constraints on the bitstream.

 **Note:** The maximum parameters level should only be set for bitstreams that do not conform to any other level.
 Typically this would be used for large resolution still images.